sdbedi/infra-coding-challenge/README.md

 9. Watch the Indexing Rate graph to see how fast the provided solution is.
    - You'll be using this graph to benchmark your solution
    - Your solution will be assessed by first running `Baseline` and then your solution.
 If the graph indicates that your solution is indexing records faster than the baseline then Congratulations! you did it.
 10. Provide a way for us to start your solution in a class named `Solution`.
 You can include all of your solution in that class or create additional classes as you see fit.
 Just make sure that we can run your solution from the `Main` class by doing something like `Solution.start()` or `Solution.run()`.
+Additionally, free to modify any and all parts of the code provided in this challenge.
     - You can run your code using `./bin/run.sh` so long as you run your solution from within `Main`